 Google Analytics

 Google Analytics tracks website traffic, user behavior, and conversions, helping marketers understand where visitors come from and how they engage with a site.
-It remains the most widely used web analytics platform globally.
+According to W3Techs, it holds the largest share of the web analytics market of any single platform.

 It is completely free, with event tracking, funnel analysis, and direct integration with Google Ads.
 Setup takes more care than some alternatives, particularly around data privacy compliance, but the depth of insight makes it a near-default choice for most marketing teams.